-Yet we must remember that there are many hearts that set we must remember that there are many hearts that shrink from Christmas, just because of its traditional gladness.
-They feel like Dickens' little boy, expected to "play" to order.
-To them Christmas comes laden with mounful memories and saddening associations.
-There are vacant places about the Christmas hearth and the Christmas fire, however brightly it may have the same the same that the care. mournful memories and saddening associations.
-There are vacant places about the Christmas hearth acd the Christmas fire, however brightly it may burn, can never have the same happy glow as when it was reflected in eyes that look no more on the light of this world.
+Yet we must remember that there are many hearts that shrink from Christmas, just because of its traditional gladness.
+They feel like Dickens' little boy, expected of "play" to order.
+To them Christmas comes laden with mournful memories and saddening associations.
+There are wacant places about the Christmas hearth and the Christmas fire, however brightly it may burn, can never have the same happy glow as when it was reflected in eyes that look no more on the light of this world.
 To such it seems that the rest of the world pipes and they cannot dance.
 Yet the rest of the world is perhaps after all in a somewhat similar condition.
 There are very few, besides the children, who can really have a "merry Christmas."
 But we can all share, to some extent at least, in Christmas gladness, by making it glad for the children in the name of Him who comes to us as a little child.
-For their little hearts, which have yet to grow strong enough to bear the burdens of life, it is well that Christmas-tide and "the holidays" should be asjoyous as their elders can make it for them, made happy by well-stocked Christmas stockings and Noah's Arks, and bats and balls, and even the whistles and trumpets so musical to them-so terrible to older care.
+For their little hearts, which have yet to grow strong enough to bear the burdens of life, it is well that Christmas-tide and "the holidays" should be as j yous as their elders can make it for them, made happy by well-stocked Christmas stockings and Noah's Arks, and bats and balls, and even the whistles and trumpets so musical to them-so terrible to older ears.
 It is only for a little while that Christmas can ever seem such a perfectly bright and beautiful season.
-To you who have passed childhood, can it again wear the magic glamour of the time when it was an epoch to be looked forward to for months before, and Christmas morning dawned unique, celt atial, transfigured in "the light that never was on land or sea."
-They have lost something in life who cannot remember how the Christmas stockings loomed through the grey wanter dawn-a thing mystericus, uncarthly, only to be approached with a certain reverence and awe, and wistful palpitating prognostication of what might or might not be found there!
-It is to be feared that the Christmas trees, with all their brightness and glitter, can never be fraught with the magic mystery that surrounded the Christmas stocking!
+To you who have passed childhood, can it again wear the magic glamour of the time when it was r n epoch to be looked forward to for months before, and Christmas morning dawned unique, celestial, transfigured in "the light that never was on land or sea."
+They have lost something in life who cannot remember how the Christmas stockings loomed through the grey winter dawn-a thing mysterious, unearthly, only to be approached with a certain reverence and awe, and wistful palpitating prognostication of what might or might not be found there!
+It is to be feared that the Chri